ZipCPU/sdspi/README.md

   it is similar to the SDSPI interface, it is different enough to require a new user guide.

-- **SDIO Data Receiver**: While the [SDIO receiver](rtl/sdrxframe.v) works in a [simulated test bench environment](bench/verilog/tb_sdio.v), it has not yet been formally verified.
-A proper formal proof of this component is still needed.

-- **Formal Contracts**: Not all formal proofs properly test the "contract", that data provided on the incoming interface will be properly transferred to the downstream interface.

 - **Test bench status**: While [test script(s) exist](bench/testscript), the
   [primary test driver](bench/verilog/sim_sdio.pl) does not properly return the status of any test back to its environment at present.